alexandergolob/alexander-golob/src/pages/project-categories/consulting.md

       and creating artworks.

-      We merge our experience conducting critical community engagement and innovative problem solving with a deep expertise in the Arts to confidently and effectively foster the Arts in your community or organization.
+      We merge our experience in community engagement and problem solving with our expertise in the Arts to confidently and effectively foster the Arts in your community or organization.
     subcategory: Government
   - alt: b
     image: /assets/starry-night.jpg